Commit-Boost/commit-boost-client/docs/docs/developing/extending-pbs.md

 ### Running

 Compile and run your binary.
 Set the same environment variables as the default PBS (see [Running with binary](../get_started/running/binary.md)).
 Your custom PBS handles the same BuilderAPI endpoints plus any extra routes you added.

-## Cross-reference

-For system context on how PBS fits into the Commit-Boost architecture, see [Architecture Overview](../architecture/overview.md).